 - New potatoes – if you can find the mini ones, those will save you time, if not, just cut them into smaller pieces.

-- Onions – vidalia onions offer a mild sweeter flavor to this dish but you can use any type of onion.
+- Onions – Vidalia onions offer a mild sweeter flavor to this dish but you can use yellow or red onions.

 How to make Potatoes and Onions in the Oven

 You don’t really need to measure anything for these fabulous potatoes.
+Cover a rimmed baking sheet with aluminum foil.
 Sprinkle some rosemary and thyme on the bottom of an oiled baking sheet and cover it with slices of onion.
 The more onion the better, you want to try to cover the bottom of the pan.

 This is such a simple side that goes well with anything you are fixing or have picked up for dinner.
 Just keep some potatoes on hand in your pantry.
 They will last about 2-3 weeks at room temperature and if you have a cool place to store them, they can last up to several months.